 While you're in College Station, be sure to take a stroll through the gorgeous Texas A&M University campus, or even take in a football game at iconic Kyle Field.

 Surrounded by the tall pine trees that grow with wild abandon in east Texas, Lake Livingston State Park is a haven for fall family fun.
 Your entire family can take advantage of the cooler temps to hike, fish, play on the playgrounds, and camp out under the stars.
 Fall is also an ideal time to perfect your families canoeing and kayaking skills.
-You can rent both types of watercraft at the state park for a small fee.
 And if your family loves to fish, but doesn't do it enough to keep your own poles on hand, the park loans out fishing poles through their Tackle Loaner Program.
+If you're looking for an alternative to Lake Livingston, consider our list of 10 state parks in the Houston area.